CM Eligibility Criteria

 - Relevant graphics or other visuals

-- Audio lectures linked to PowerPoint presentation
+- Audio lectures linked to a PowerPoint presentation

 - Supplemental reading materials

-Demonstrating acquisition of content
+Demonstrating acquisition of content for on-demand education:

-All CM-eligible products must contain a mechanism for gauging acquisition of content.
+All CM-eligible products must contain a mechanism for gauging the acquisition of content.
 Methods will vary with the format of each product, but some methods that have worked in the past are:

 - Multiple choice tests